-Consulting is never structured arbitrarily.
-You don't see many clients give their consultants carte blanche, a blank check, no timeline, vague goals, and the flexibility to spill company secrets to whoever they feel like.
+Rarely, if ever, do you see clients give their consultants a blank check, no timeline, vague goals, and the flexibility to spill company secrets to whoever they feel like.

-So while some clients might take a more hands-off approach towards their relationships with consultants, they almost always set some terms that shape how those contractors operate — and those terms are typically set in what's known as a consulting agreement.
+Instead, clients almost always set the terms that shape how contractors operate — and those terms are typically set in what's known as a consulting agreement.

 Here, we'll take a look at what a consulting agreement is, look at some of the key components you'll typically find in one, and see an example of what one might look like.
 Let's jump in.

 A consulting agreement is a legally binding document that affirms a client's request for assistance from a consultant.
 It's a contract detailing the terms of service between a consultant — operating as an independent contractor — and a client.